 - blood thinners

-Surgery and Other Procedures
+Surgery and other procedures

-- atherectomy (to remove plaque from arteries)
+- atherectomy to remove plaque from your arteries

-Your prognosis depends on several factors, including:
+Your long-term outlook will depend on several factors, including:

 - how much damage your heart has sustained

-- the effectiveness of treatment
+- the effectiveness of your treatment

-- failure to take medications properly or to seek follow-up care
+- fail to take your medications properly

-- other diseases or conditions
+- have other health conditions

-- maintaining a healthy weight
+- maintain a healthy weight